 To train EFC's model, a set of latent variables must be inferred.
 This set of latent variables defines a posterior distribution, which is a probability distribution conditioned to the observed (training) data.
 Basically, two sets of variables need to be inferred for each flow class: 1st-order variables, or local fields $\field_\featurei $, and 2nd-order variables, or coupling values $\coup_{\featurei \featurej}$.

 Further, in the classification phase, it is possible to calculate the energy of a new flow using the previously inferred latent variables for a given flow class in the optimality using Equation (\ref{eq:hamil}).
-The energy of a flow $k$ is the negative sum of local fields and coupling values for all features and features pairs of $k$, it reflects how likely it is that this exact configuration of features values occurs in $\flowset$.
-If the flow energy is high, it means that it has a low probability of belonging to that class -- in other words, that it does not resemble the flows that generated the distribution.
+The energy of a flow $k$ is a linear combination of local fields and coupling values for all features and features pairs of flow $k$, and it reflects how likely it is that this exact configuration of features values occurs in the flow set $\flowset$.
+If the flow energy is high, it means that it has a low probability of belonging to that class -- in other words, it does not resemble the flows that generated the posterior distribution for that class.
 Likewise, if the energy is low, the flow is more likely to belong to the set of flows that generated the posterior distribution for that class.

 To decide whether the energy is high or low, we use a threshold defined by the 95th percentile of the energies of the samples used to infer the model.
 In single-class \ac{EFC}, the training is done with benign samples only.
 Therefore, the classification is performed with respect to the normal distribution: if the flow has lowest energy than the 95th percentile of the benign samples, \ie below the threshold, it is considered to be normal.
-Otherwise it is labeled as abnormal traffic.
+Otherwise, it is labeled as abnormal traffic.

 For more details on the development of single-class \ac{EFC}, as well as a complete explanation of the model inference, please refer to \cite{pontes2019new}.
-In this paper, we focus on the development of the multi-class \ac{EFC}, which uses the classification technique presented above to identify several classes.
 Next, we will present our proposed multi-class version of \ac{EFC} and an algorithm for its implementation.